 Picnic among the flowers

-Following the cherry tree trail, in April, in a village called Shirakawa-go, I met the friendly Furoshiki for the first time.
-It is a square of cloth, in which people wrap everything: gifts, boxes, bottles, books, obentos (lunchboxes) and others.
+Following the cherry blossom trail, in the month of April, in a village called Shirakawago, I encountered the friendly Furoshiki for the first time.
+It's a square piece of cloth in which people wrap everything: gifts, boxes, bottles, books, obentos (lunch boxes) and more.

 In addition to all the artistic detail that makes a difference in the package, it can be transformed into a canteen, a handbag or a crossbody bag.
 A small, tightly wrapped furoshiki can imitate a flower, decorating a treat (small gift).